 - Room and board, including a private room if Medically Necessary

 - Specialized care and critical care units

 - General and special nursing care

 - Operating and recovery rooms

+- Services of Plan Physicians, including consultation and treatment by specialists

+- Anesthesia

-- Services of Plan Physicians, including consultation and treatment by specialists - Anesthesia - Drugs prescribed in accord with our drug formulary guidelines (for discharge drugs prescribed when you are released from the hospital, please refer to "Outpatient Prescription Drugs, Supplies, and Supplements" in this "Benefits and Your Cost Share" section) - Radioactive materials used for therapeutic purposes - Durable medical equipment and medical supplies - Imaging, laboratory, and other diagnostic and treatment Services, including MRI, CT, and PET scans - Whole blood, red blood cells, plasma, platelets, and their administration - Obstetrical care and delivery (including cesarean section).
-Note: If you are discharged within 48 hours after delivery (or within 96 hours if delivery is by cesarean section), your Plan Physician may order a follow-up visit for you and your newborn to take place within 48 hours after discharge (for visits after you are released from the hospital, please refer to "Outpatient Care" in this "Benefits and Your Cost Share" section) - Physical, occupational, and speech therapy (including treatment in an organized, multidisciplinary rehabilitation program) in accord with Medicare guidelines - Respiratory therapy - Medical social services and discharge planning - Your Cost Share.
+- Drugs prescribed in accord with our drug formulary guidelines (for discharge drugs prescribed when you

+are released from the hospital, refer to "Outpatient Prescription Drugs, Supplies, and Supplements" in this "Benefits and Your Cost Share" section)

+- Radioactive materials used for therapeutic purposes - Durable medical equipment and medical supplies - Imaging, laboratory, and other diagnostic and treatment Services, including MRI, CT, and PET scans - Whole blood, red blood cells, plasma, platelets, and their administration - Physical, occupational, and speech therapy (including treatment in an organized, multidisciplinary rehabilitation program) in accord with Medicare guidelines - Respiratory therapy - Medical social services and discharge planning

+Your Cost Share.
 We cover hospital inpatient Services at no charge.